K-Minus Initiative

-K-Minus Initiative is the title of the first album by nerdcore (or "geeksta rap") band Commodore 64.
-It was released in 1999 (see 1999 in music).
-As their first (and their only) full-length nerdcore/geeksta rap record to be commercially released (so far), and it had sold over 130,000 copies in its first three months of release.
-Their sound and beats have been linked to that of the early Beastie Boys.
+K-Minus Initiative is the first album by nerdcore (or "geeksta rap") group Commodore 64, released in 1999.
+It is their first (and only) full-length nerdcore/geeksta rap record to be commercially released.
+The album sold over 130,000 copies in its first three months of release.
+Its sound and beats have been linked to that of the early Beastie Boys.